 On February 21, 2006, SAVE merged with Friends of Homeless Animals (FOHA).
 Founded in 1998, FOHA concentrated on animal rescue and care in the Princeton area.
 The new union, renaming the organization as SAVE, A Friend to Homeless Animals, is now the largest shelter for companion animals in the Princeton area.
 Consolidating 75 years of community involvement and a shared philosophy and mission, the merger of SAVE and FOHA has led to a greater number of successful adoptions.

-SAVE operates as a limited admission shelter with contracts to serve Princeton Township, Princeton Borough and Lawrence Township animal control centers.
+SAVE operates as a limited admission shelter with contracts to serve Princeton, Lawrence, Hopewell, Montgomery and Cranbury animal control officers.
 SAVE depends mostly on private contributions to support its six core programs.
 The shelter facility houses approximately 75 dogs and cats at a time, and helps an average of 400 animals a year.